esacteksab/simpl/README.md

 A few things to note that I learned by trial and error:

-* The default build command that Cloudflare uses is `hugo`, but you will want to adjust it so your final build command look slike `hugo -b $CF_PAGES_URL`.
-* If you're using a custom domain, you will need to deploy *after* you've configured custom domain.
+- If you're using a custom domain, you will need to deploy _after_ you've configured custom domain.
 This ensures your stylesheets use the appropriate hostname.
-* This theme was built with Hugo Extended Edition, so in Cloudflare, you can pass an enviornment variable `HUGO_VERSION` with a value of `0.145.0+extended` to ensure it uses the extended edition.
+- This theme was built with Hugo Extended Edition, so in Cloudflare, you can pass an environment variable `HUGO_VERSION` with a value of `0.145.0+extended` to ensure it uses the extended edition.

 Any questions, please don't hesitate to open an Issue.
 I'm new to Hugo so we'll figure it out together!